 BUILDING ON SUCCESS – BEYOND THE OBVIOUS

-TESTING CENTRE OF EXCELLENCE
+TESTING CENTER OF EXCELLENCE

 Software will never be defect free.
 Testing is and will always remain an essential part of software development.
 During this presentation Erik will discuss five topics that together will take care of first-class testing.
 Based on the European Foundation for Quality Management (EFQM) model, leadership, policy and strategy, process, people and infrastructure & tools are presented.
 Finally some results that can be achieved following this approach are shown.